ozalpozqur/altogic-auth-vue3/README.md

 Congratulations!✨

 You had completed the most critical part of the Authentication flow, which includes private routes, sign-up, sign-in, and sign-out operations.

+If you have any questions about Altogic or want to share what you have built, please post a message in our [community forum](https://community.altogic.com/home) or [discord channel](https://discord.gg/zDTnDPBxRz).